MCP Server

 Retrieves:

-- Metrics (Automated resolution rate, CSAT rate, engaged conversation volume; can be filtered using
+- Metrics (Automated resolution rate, CSAT rate, engaged conversation volume, containment rate, and containment volume; can be filtered using

 conversation_id- Unique identifier for the conversationtimestamp- When the conversation was engaged (earliest engagement time)customer_inquiry_summary- AI-generated summary of what the customer was asking aboutautomated_resolution_status- Whether the conversation was “Resolved” or “Unresolved” by automationautomated_resolution_reason- Explanation for why the conversation received its resolution classification